We need common airline flight credit rules for airfare refunds and flight credit protection.

 Travelers United is asking Congress to mandate a common system for the use of airline credits issued as refunds for airline tickets canceled or changed because of the pandemic.

-To date, airlines have provided expiration-date extensions but new complexity
+To date, airlines have provided expiration date extensions, but with new complexity

 Plus, though the airlines have been the focus of these refund and change issues, it affects all sectors of the travel industry, including organized tours and hotel reservations.